-Derry City and Strabane District Council is working in partnership with the Public Health Agency (PHA) and their wider partners to deliver an age-friendly strategy and three-year action plan.
+Derry City and Strabane District Council is working in partnership with all its stakeholders including the Public Health Agency (PHA) to deliver an age-friendly strategy and three-year action plan.
 This will continue to build on existing foundations, which first started in the council area in 2013.